Higher central charges and Witt groups: Preliminaries

 By \cite[Proposition 5.7]{NS10}, if $\CC$ is a spherical fusion category, then $\dim(\CC) \in \BQ_{N}$, where $N = \FSexp(\CC)$ is the Frobenius-Schur exponent of $\CC$ (cf. \cite{NgSchaunburgSpherical}).
 If $\CC$ is not spherical, then we can consider the ``sphericalization'' $\tilde{\CC}$ of $\CC$ defined in \cite[Remark 3.1]{ENO}.
 In particular, $\tilde{\CC}$ is a spherical fusion category such that $\dim(\tilde{\CC}) = 2\dim(\CC)$ (cf. \cite[Proposition 5.14]{ENO}).
 The same argument as above implies that $\dim(\CC) \in \BQ_{\tilde{N}}$, where $\tilde{N} = \FSexp(\tilde{\CC})$.
 The upper bound $\tilde{N}$ can be determined by $\dim(\CC)$.
 In particular, $\dim(\CC)$ is a totally positive cyclotomic integer for any fusion category $\CC$.

 \begin{remark} The cyclotomicity of $\dim(\CC)$ can also be derived from \cite[Corollary 1.4]{codegree} and \cite[Theorem 8.51]{ENO}. \end{remark}

 A fusion category $\CC$ is called \emph{pseudounitary} if $\dim(\CC) = \FPdim(\CC)$.
-It is shown in \cite[Proposition 8.23]{ENO} that a pseudounitary fusion category $\CC$ admits a canonical spherical structure such that $d_V = \FPdim(V)$ for any $V \in \ob(\CC)$.
-In this paper, we assume that any pseudounitary fusion category is spherical and is equipped with its canonical spherical structure.
+It is shown in \cite[Proposition 8.23]{ENO} that a pseudounitary fusion category $\CC$ admits a unique canonical spherical structure such that $d_V = \FPdim(V)$ for any $V \in \ob(\CC)$.
+In this paper, we assume that any pseudounitary fusion category is equipped with its canonical spherical structure.